maevadevs/Go-Developer-Foundation/04-Maps/readme.md

 fmt.Println("colors:", colors)
 ```

-### Add value to an existing map
+### Add Value To An Existing Map

 - To add values to an existing map, we can use `[]` syntax
-- We cannot use the `dot`-syntax with maps because all the keys are typed
+- We cannot use the `dot` syntax with maps because all the keys are typed

 ```go
 colors["white"] = "ffffff"